Connect Snaps to Build a Pipeline

 Like puzzle pieces, only Snaps with matching connection pairs (circles or diamonds) can be connected.
 Circle connections indicate document data while diamond connections indicate binary data.

-When moved to the Pipeline canvas, Snaps may display with an input (the head of the Snap) and output (the tail of the Snap).
+When moved to the pipeline canvas, Snaps may display with an input (the head of the Snap) and output (the tail of the Snap).
 To modify the input output properties,click on the Snap and select the Views tab.
-See Snap Reference for more information on Views.
+See Snaps Reference for more information on Views.

 Unlinked Snaps can be moved apart or placed next to each other.
-Make sure the circle or diamond connector is colored Blue, which indicates that the Snaps are linked.
+Make sure the circle or diamond connector is colored Grey, which indicates that the Snaps are linked.

-To disconnect linked Snaps, click on the Blue connector.
+To disconnect linked Snaps, click on the Grey connector.
 This clears the color and allows you to rearrange the Snaps.

 You can also connect to Snaps that are not next to each other by using a Remote-Connect Link.

-For example, click and hold on the Mapper Snap connector until it turns Yellow,then drag it to the Copy Snap connector.
-When both connections turn Blue, release the mouse button.
+For example, click and hold on the Mapper Snap connector until it turns Yellow, then drag it to the Copy Snap connector.
+When both connections turn Grey, release the mouse button.
 A number is placed in both connectors to let you know they are connected.

 Tip: